 Apple doesn’t release its figures for Apple Music revenue.

 It’s safe to guess that it has been at least consistent with its revenue since 2020 with some regular growth since the pandemic where music streaming reached an all-time high in overall revenues.

-We have attempted to provide our readers with the most recent and accurate figures for how many people use Apple Music, its user base, and its revenue.
+We have attempted to provide our readers with the most recent and accurate for Apple Music, its user base, demographics, and its revenue.